argenisRO/qreadreviews/README.md

 ```
 <sub><sup>* Will continue to add more in the future</sup></sub>

-A GoodReads API key is required to access fetch book info.
+A GoodReads API key is required to fetch book info.
 You can get a developer key at their [API page](https://www.goodreads.com/api/).